Abica/horse/README.md

 is ever running at a time, and it sets up a single RAF run loop which will loop through any added jobs and step them once each frame.

-You can read the quintessential article on RAF by Paul Irish here: [http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/]
+You can read the quintessential article on RAF by [http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/](Paul Irish here).